thuntran/CSC251-port-scanner/README.md

   - The IP address of the target host to be tested on is **131.229.72.13**.
   - The target hostname is **glasgow.smith.edu**.
   - Order of the arguments does not matter.
 However, it is important to include the corresponding flags (`-mode`, `-order`, `-ports`, `-target_ip`) in front of the arguments, like what is demonstrated in the command line above.
-  - Doing multiple rounds of testing at once might cause the host to be down.
+  - Doing multiple rounds of testing at once might cause the host to be down (`WARNING: Mac address to reach destination not found.
+Using broadcast.`).
 I would suggest waiting a bit and running the port scanner again.
   - **IMPORTANT: This port scanner is only intended to scan the host specified above.
 It is important that the port scanner should not be misused (i.e. to scan other hosts without permission.)**

 - Expected results:

-  - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take _approximately 20 seconds_.
-When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take _approximately 20 minutes_.
-The estimations assume that there is no interruption during the port scanner run.
-If there is any huge deviation from these estimations, I would suggest running the port scanner again.
   - Here is an example of what the output looks like when running the port scanner in the terminal:

   ```bash